 Once you’re done preparing your list, set a budget range that you’re willing to spend on your wedding.

 Set a range that is within a plus and minus 20% only.
-Meaning, don’t set a range that is $50k-$80k.
+This means setting a range that is $50k-$80k is not very helpful.

 The in-between $30k is a significant amount, and it’s a hard range to work with, knowing the boundaries are not clear.